jeffreydwalter/arlo-go/README.md

 ---
 ### Awesomely Smart Contributors (Thank you!)
-Just me so far...
+* [bwagner5](https://github.com/bwagner5) - Dec 8, 2019 - Migrated package from dep to go modules.

-If You'd like to make a diffrence in the world and get your name on this most prestegious list, have a look at our [help wanted](https://github.com/jeffreydwalter/arlo/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) section!
+If You'd like to make a diffrence in the world and get your name on this most prestegious list, have a look at our [help wanted](https://github.com/jeffreydwalter/arlo-go/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) section!

 ---
 ### Filing an Issue
-Please read the [Issue Guidelines and Policies](https://github.com/jeffreydwalter/arlo/wiki/Issue-Guidelines-and-Policies) wiki page **BEFORE** you file an issue.
+Please read the [Issue Guidelines and Policies](https://github.com/jeffreydwalter/arlo-go/wiki/Issue-Guidelines-and-Policies) wiki page **BEFORE** you file an issue.
 Thanks.

 ---